Web & Product Design

 Step 5: Implement Essential Features and Functionality

-Depending on the purpose of your website, you might need to add various features and functionalities.
+Depending on your website’s purpose, you might need to add various features and functionalities.
 Here are some common ones:

 Contact Form